UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_04.md

 <img src="/module5/hsl-questions.png" width="100%"></img>
 </center>

-We could verbalize the changes we saw in the previous slide in the following manner:
+Notes: We could verbalize the changes we saw in the previous slide in the following manner:

 Hue is what we traditionally think of as the “color”, is it red, blue, etc?